quickwit-oss/tantivy/README.md

 - Range queries
 - Faceted search
 - Configurable indexing (optional term frequency and position indexing)
+- JSON Field
+- Aggregation Collector: range buckets, average, and stats metrics
+- LogMergePolicy with deletes
+- Searcher Warmer API
 - Cheesy logo with a horse

 ## Non-features

-- Distributed search is out of the scope of Tantivy.
-That being said, Tantivy is a library upon which one could build a distributed search.
-Serializable/mergeable collector state for instance, are within the scope of Tantivy.
+Distributed search is out of the scope of Tantivy, but if you are looking for this feature, check out [Quickwit](https://github.com/quickwit-oss/quickwit/).

 # Getting started

-Tantivy works on stable Rust (>= 1.27) and supports Linux, MacOS, and Windows.
+Tantivy works on stable Rust (>= 1.27) and supports Linux, macOS, and Windows.

 - [Tantivy's simple search example](https://tantivy-search.github.io/examples/basic_search.html)
-- [tantivy-cli and its tutorial](https://github.com/quickwit-oss/tantivy-cli) - `tantivy-cli` is an actual command line interface that makes it easy for you to create a search engine, index documents, and search via the CLI or a small server with a REST API.
+- [tantivy-cli and its tutorial](https://github.com/quickwit-oss/tantivy-cli) - `tantivy-cli` is an actual command-line interface that makes it easy for you to create a search engine, index documents, and search via the CLI or a small server with a REST API.
-It walks you through getting a wikipedia search engine up and running in a few minutes.
+It walks you through getting a Wikipedia search engine up and running in a few minutes.
 - [Reference doc for the last released version](https://docs.rs/tantivy/)

 # How can I support this project?